MUSE ENT NFT (MSCT) Price Tops $0.0172 on Exchanges

-MUSE ENT NFT (MSCT) traded 0% lower against the US dollar during the 1-day period ending at 16:00 PM E.T. on August 1st.
-One MUSE ENT NFT token can now be bought for about $0.0172 or 0.00000059 BTC on major exchanges.
-During the last seven days, MUSE ENT NFT has traded up 35.6% against the US dollar.
-MUSE ENT NFT has a total market capitalization of $15.44 million and $10.02 worth of MUSE ENT NFT was traded on exchanges in the last day.
+MUSE ENT NFT (MSCT) traded down 0% against the U.S. dollar during the one day period ending at 23:00 PM ET on August 2nd.
+One MUSE ENT NFT token can now be purchased for approximately $0.0172 or 0.00000059 BTC on major cryptocurrency exchanges.
+MUSE ENT NFT has a market capitalization of $15.44 million and approximately $10.02 worth of MUSE ENT NFT was traded on exchanges in the last day.
+Over the last seven days, MUSE ENT NFT has traded down 0% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.